tparsana/unionsky-website/README.md

-Viewfinder for all the aircrafts that fly outside my apartment window, satisfying my planespotting needs.
+Viewfinder for all the aircrafts that fly outside my apartment window, satisfying my planespotting needs and curiosity.